privcount/privcount/doc/CounterDefinitions.markdown

 Some overheads are excluded:
 * Streams with zero (total read and write) or negative byte counts are ignored.
 * Cell counts are not collected on Inactive Circuits.
+* Byte counts for Exits exclude Tor cell overheads.
+Byte counts for other positions include Tor cell overheads, but exclude TLS, TCP, and IP overheads.

 ### Histogram